Is also known as vitamin B9 and Folate

-Folic acid’s ability to improve health and nutrition is largely due to a molecules such as tetrahydrofolateand other byproducts of dihydrofolic acid
+Folic Acid is a vitamin that is also known as Vitamin B9 and Folate.
+It is strongly believed that it can improve health and nutrition.
+It is largely due to a molecules such as tetrahydrofolate and other byproducts of dihydrofolic acid.

-An additional list of nutritional vitamins can be found under “vitamins”
+Vitamin B9 is essential to several body functions.
+An additional list of nutritional vitamins can be found under “Vitamins“.

-In 1996 – The Food and Drug Administration (FDA) modified regulations increasing folic acid in breads, cereals, corn meals, grain products, rice, pastas, flours and other items
+The Food and Drug Administration (FDA) in 1996 modified national regulations increasing folic acid in breads, cereals, corn meals, grain products, rice, pastas, flours and other items.

 Folic acid can be found in dietary sources such as: